CuffleySchool

 We do this through a wide range of curricular and extra curricular activities which embrace, enhance and extend these aims within an innovative and creative curriculum focussing on ‘learning to learn’.

-In the Early Years Foundation Stage (EYFS) we follow the statutory Early Years Curriculum.
-Children are given a wide range of opportunities to help them develop self-awareness, respect of others and effective social skills, whilst creating a positive attitude towards learning.
-They learn to develop their speaking and listening skills and through a range of exciting activities they learn to read and write.
-We follow the Letters and Sounds programme for phonics and we introduce the children to our colour-coded reading scheme.
-The children develop a range of numeracy skills, solve mathematical ‘real life’ problems and are encouraged to provide reasons for their answers.
-Children are given opportunities to help make sense of the world around them.
-They are involved in practical activities and investigations.
-They are encouraged to explore and question, to observe and record and to look closely at similarities, differences, patterns and change.
 Through physical activities children will develop confidence, control and co-ordination.
 They use their imagination and recognise the importance of healthy living.
 The children’s creativity is developed by stimulating their natural curiosity, by giving opportunities to explore thoughts, ideas and feelings through curriculum areas such as art, music, dance and drama.
 The curricular experiences will be enhanced through visits and visitors, by the use of our extensive outdoor areas and through both direct interactive teaching along with child initiated learning.

 The school enjoys the benefit of having music pods.
-In addition to the formal music curriculum we offer a wide range of musical experiences including school assemblies, plays and performances, which provide opportunities where children can display their musical and artistic talents.
+In addition to our formal music curriculum we offer a wide range of musical experiences including school assemblies, plays and performances, which provide opportunities where children can display their musical and artistic talents.
 Children may learn to play musical instruments within the curriculum, along with a wide range of other musical opportunities are available through either individual or group lessons for which there is a charge.

-The school has a great reputation for enriched opportunities in physical education and sport.
-In addition to National Curriculum expectations, children in Year 6 learn to sail at Stanborough Lakes in Welwyn Garden City and play tennis at Cuffley tennis club.
-We provide enriched curriculum opportunities through the use of our Sports Premium, including Karate and Yoga for children across the school.
+The school has a strong reputation for enriched opportunities in physical education and sport.
+We go above and beyond National Curriculum expectations with a wide range of opportunities in and out of school, such as badminton, tennis, yoga and Karate.
 There are extensive outdoor areas and facilities, a wide range of extra-curricular activities and opportunities to use local sports centres.

-Our programme for Religious Education is governed by the Hertfordshire Standing Advisory Council for Religious Education (SACRE) and children learn about five major religions.
-Our Personal, Social and Health Education curriculum closely follows the Social and Emotional Aspects of Learning (SEAL) programme devised by national bodies.
+We use the Jigsaw Personal, Social and Health Education scheme.
 The focus is on self-awareness, managing feelings, motivation, empathy and social skills and includes our own focus of developing children as effective learners.
 This aspect of the curriculum also includes drugs education, anti-bullying and sex education.
 Parents have the right to withdraw their children from the collective act of worship and aspects of sex education, however this can only be done following a discussion with the Headteacher.

 Our curriculum is set within a caring context and children are supported in a variety of ways.
 Our Forest School ethos means that every child can experience learning outdoors, enabling them to develop skills like confidence, resilience, teamwork and so on.